MMNTM logo

 Verification Determines Territory

-The AI market reshuffled in 12 months.
-Not because models got smarter—but because we learned how to measure smart.
+The AI market reshuffled in 12 months—not because models got smarter, but because we learned to measure smart.
 Benchmarks are strategic weapons.
-Whoever defines the test owns the territory.
+But verification is a trap: capture territory before the benchmark commoditizes, then move to the next unverifiable frontier.

 MMNTM Research